 The Jasmax Manifesto

-We are a third-generation architectural and design practice from Aotearoa New Zealand.
+We are a third-generation architecture and design practice from Aotearoa New Zealand.
 For more than 50 years, we have been at the forefront of bicultural and sustainable design in the Pacific.

 We are defined by the place in which we live – Aotearoa New Zealand.
 As people of an island nation, we are collaborative, resourceful and resilient explorers who treasure nature and embrace innovation.

 He mea hanga tatou e tō tatou whenua, arā, ko Aotearoa.
 Inā hoki he iwi noho moutere tatou, he mahitahi he rauhanga te wairua, ka mutu, he kaihōpara aumangea tātou e kaingākau nei ki te taiao me te aronga whanokē.

 Our culture celebrates honesty and thoughtfulness.
 We respect the unique worldview of iwi Māori and acknowledge the way Te Ao Māori influences our design practice.

 We acknowledge the ancestral relationship tangata whenua have with the natural environment as an essential source of well-being and identity.